DanielWrightGIT/DanielWrightGIT/README.md

 ## 👋 Hello!

-My name is Daniel Wright and I am a data analyst currently based in Texas.
-The purpose of this page is to serve as my portfolio and to track my growth as an analyist.
-I am currently searching for employment and if any of my work interests you feel free to contact me using the resources below with questions or opportunities.
-Additionally, I am open to collaborative projects.
+My name is Daniel Wright and I am a data analyst  based in West Texas.
+I made this page is to serve as my portfolio and to track my growth as an analyist.
+I am currently employed by the International Rescue Committee.

 ## 🏫 Educational background